These Are The Coloradans Allegedly Involved In Storming The U.S. Capitol On January 6

 The information in this list is drawn from a database maintained by the office of the U.S. Attorney for Washington, D.C., which is coordinating the prosecutions.
 NPR is also tracking arrests and some of the overall demographic data of participants.
 You can find that information here.

-Travis, 32, is a resident of Trinidad and faces six charges, including Obstruction of Congress and Engaging in Physical Violence in a Restricted Building or Grounds.
-He was arrested on April 21.
-FBI agents matched stills from the Capitol’s CCTV recordings against Travis’ photo in the Colorado DMV database.
-Videos allegedly show Clark confronting and threatening Capitol police at multiple places inside the Capitol
+Clark, 32, a resident of Trinidad, was arrested on six charges, including Obstruction of Congress and Engaging in Physical Violence in a Restricted Building or Grounds.
+FBI agents matched stills from the Capitol’s CCTV recordings against Clark’s photo in the Colorado DMV database.
+Videos allegedly show Clark confronting and threatening Capitol police at multiple places inside the Capitol.
+He was found guilty and in September, 2023, was sentenced to 33 months in federal prison, followed by a year of supervised release.

 Glen Wes Lee Croy, Colorado Springs